New Staff Members

 - Understand and ask questions about some of the benefits and services available at our University

-It is essential that new staff book onto this induction session via our 'People Development Programme' using the ‘Book a Course’ button as soon after their start date as possible.
+It is essential that new staff book onto this induction session via our 'People Development Programme' using the ‘Book a Session’ button as soon after their start date as possible.

 To help new staff settle in, a Training Matrix identifies the essential courses they should attend/complete, dependent on staff category.